Llandyssil

-The village is part of the Llandyssil community.
 In 2001 there were 420 inhabitants in the parish, of whom 300 lived in the village itself.

 Connection with Celtic saints

-Llandyssil takes its name from St Tysul, a little known Welsh saint of the 7th century AD.
+Llandyssil takes its name from St Tysul, a little known Welsh saint of the 7th century.
 Only two churches in Wales were dedicated to this saint, Llandyssil in Montgomeryshire and Llandysul in Ceredigion, and the feast day for this saint was celebrated on 31 January.
-The old church in the village (largely demolished in 1866) stood in the graveyard to the SE of the present village.
-This suggests that the present settlement dates back to the period around 700AD.
+The old church in the village (largely demolished in 1866) stood in the graveyard to the southeast of the present village.
+This suggests that the present settlement dates back to the period around 700.
 There is also a connection with another early Welsh and Breton saint, St Padarn.
 On the highland to the south in Cefn y Coed is the farm Cwm Badarn.
-The Llandyssil Brook rises in this Cwm or valley, and between Cwm Badarn Farm and the Pinion is a rock cut spring, that was possibly a Holy Well, dedicated to St Padarn.
+The Llandyssil Brook rises in this Cwm or valley, and between Cwm Badarn Farm and the Pinion is a rock-cut spring, that was possibly a holy well, dedicated to St Padarn.

 History

-In the Medieval period, Llandyssil was in the Cantref of Cedewain in the Kingdom of Powys.
+In the medieval period, Llandyssil was in the Cantref of Cedewain in the Kingdom of Powys.
 The parish was divided into four townships: Bolbro, Bronywood (or Bronycoed), Bryntalch and Rhandir.
 Rhandir, which contained the parish church, was the largest of these townships.
 It was probably an amalgamation of three other townships; Cefn-y-coed, Coedywig and Trefganol.

 In 1536, following the Act of Union, Llandyssil became part of the new county of Montgomeryshire.
 For ecclesiastical administration, the parish was in the Bishopric of St Asaph, the Archdeaconry of Montgomery and the Deanery of Cedewain.
 For Parliamentary representation, Llandyssil fell within the County of Montgomery until 1885, when, for electoral purposes, it was included within the Montgomery Boroughs.
-It was transferred back to the County in 1918, when only one MP represented Montgomeryshire.
+It was transferred back to the county in 1918, when only one MP represented Montgomeryshire.
+In 2024 it became part of the new Montgomeryshire and Glyndŵr constituency.